- Subchapter 9-100 General Provisions

 Communication of Decision

 The action of the Appeal Official shall be communicated in writing to the student(s) and the Office of Student Conduct within 30 days after the appeal and related documents have been received.
 The decision of the Appeal Official is the final appellate review.

 An appeal of the decision of the Conduct Officer or the Hearing Officer(s) shall temporarily hold any disciplinary action pending the final decision of the Appeal Official except when interim disciplinary action has been taken.

 When the decision of the Conduct/Hearing Officer is upheld, any previously determined dates associated with the sanctions/actions imposed may be adjusted as a result of the appeal timeline at the discretion of the Appeal Official.

 Subchapter 9-700 Disciplinary Record

 The University will maintain a permanent written disciplinary record for every student assessed a sanction of suspension, expulsion, denial or revocation of degree, and/or withdrawal of diploma.
-A record of scholastic dishonesty will be maintained for seven years unless the record is permanent in conjunction with the above stated sanctions.
+A record of scholastic dishonesty will be maintained for five years unless the record is permanent in conjunction with the above stated sanctions.
 A disciplinary record shall reflect the nature of the charge, the disposition of the charge, the sanction assessed, and any other pertinent information.
 This disciplinary record shall be maintained by the Office of Student Conduct.
 It shall be treated as confidential, and shall not be accessible to anyone other than university officials with legitimate educational interests, except upon written authorization of the student or in accordance with applicable state or federal laws or court order or subpoena.

 Sub-Chapter 9-800 Timelines